wschwanghart/topotoolbox3/md/usersguide_1_intro.md

 TopoToolbox 3 uses a novel technique to store flow direction that allows for easy coding and fast performance.
 Flow direction is stored as a new object, `FLOWobj`, an instance of which is derived from an existing DEM (instance of `GRIDobj`).

-Here is a fast way to calculate flow accumulation based on the previously sink filled DEM.
-The flow accumulation grid is dilated a little bit, so that flow paths are more easily appreciated in the figure.
+Here is a fast way to calculate flow accumulation based on the unprocessed DEM.
+Morphological dilation of the flow accumulation grid acts as a maximum filter that enhances the visual appearance of the flow paths in the figure.

 ```matlab
 FD = FLOWobj(DEM);